SwoonMe uses avatars and audio for its ‘less superficial’ dating app – TechCrunch

 The result is that when people scroll through SwoonMe, they’re not making snap decisions based on what they’re seeing, but are rather making more thoughtful decisions based what they hear.
 When two people match, the app encourages them to continue to get to know each other using voice messages and soon, icebreaker games — not texting and photo-sharing.
 As they communicate, their avatar will slowly unveil their real photo.

 The idea for SwoonMe comes from Tanvi Gupta, a former Facebook product specialist who was involved with a number of high-profile products, including those that shipped in Messenger and in Instagram Direct, such as Messenger reactions, a Messenger redesign, chat heads on Android, and more.
-This experience taught her a lot about launching new products built from scratch, and helping them to find product market fit, she says.
+This experience taught her a lot about launching new products built from scratch, and helping them to find product-market fit, she says.

 But Gupta decided to build SwoonMe because of her own personal struggles with modern-day dating apps, where men who messaged her immediately wanted to share selfies and meet her without having read anything on her profile.